moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-m30/MIP-M30.md

 The purpose of this proposal is to transfer the wBTC market admin to the new Multichain Governor.
-To enhance our processes and prevent similar issues in the future, an internal review will be conduct.
+To enhance our processes and prevent similar issues in the future, an internal review will be conducted taking into account previous issues with Addresses.json and adding to a written postmortem report.
 This will likely include updating the naming conventions for addresses.